 4) Introduce an IOC for the process of ML inference emulation from the objects for inference emulation shall be instantiated.
 This may be named as an MLInferenceEmulationProcess to be name-contained by the MLInferenceEmulationfunction.

-The MLInferenceEmulationProcess shall be associated with at least one MLEntity for which the inference emulation is being executed.
+The MLInferenceEmulationProcess shall be associated with at least one MLModel for which the inference emulation is being executed.

 This IOC contains the following attributes: